Cardinal Plants, Orange Jewelweed, Bioswale plants, New Rhodo Beds

 The East Garden at BRG is on the east side of Tecumseh Creek that roughly bisects the Garden and to the west of Godfreys Lane that marks the eastern boundary of the Garden.
 The picnic table (lower left) is immediately north of the bioswale and east of Tecumseh Creek.
 Before the installation of the bioswale, this area was prone to flooding.

 In this picture, Godfreys Lane is to the right, out of view, and the new rhodo bed can be seen to the left middle of the frame.
-All new rhodo beds were mulched in the fall (pictures this post).
+All new rhodo beds were mulched in the fall (

 In 2010, the long-neglected BRG East Garden was cultivated and 7 new beds planted with rhododendrons and azaleas, along with new shade trees to filter the sunlight and provide protection from cold winter winds.
 Garden staff, volunteers and visitors alike are looking forward to Spring (late March to June) to see for the first time these new plantings in bloom.